Hewlett-Packard

 The Hewlett-Packard Company, commonly shortened to Hewlett-Packard (/ˈhjuːlɪt ˈpækərd/ HEW-lit-_-PAK-ərd) or HP, was an American multinational information technology company.
 It was founded by Bill Hewlett and David Packard in 1939 in a one-car garage in Palo Alto, California.
-Growing to become an influential high-tech powerhouse at the heart of Silicon Valley, the company was known for its progressive business philosophy known as the HP Way.
+Growing to become an influential high-tech powerhouse at the heart of Silicon Valley, the company was known for its progressive business philosophy, deemed the HP Way.
 HP developed and provided a wide variety of hardware components, as well as software and related services, to consumers, small and medium-sized businesses (SMBs), and fairly large companies, including customers in government sectors.
 At its peak in 2011, HP employed 350,000 people around the globe.
 The company officially split into Hewlett Packard Enterprise and HP Inc. in 2015.

 HP initially produced a line of electronic test and measurement equipment.
 It won its first big contract in 1938 to provide the HP 200B, a variation of its first product, the HP 200A low-distortion frequency oscillator, for Walt Disney's production of the 1940 animated film Fantasia, which allowed Hewlett and Packard to formally establish the Hewlett-Packard Company on July 2, 1939.
 The company grew into a multinational corporation widely respected for its products.
 HP was the world's leading PC manufacturer from 2007 until the second quarter of 2013 when Lenovo moved ahead of HP.
 HP specialized in developing and manufacturing computing, data storage, and networking hardware, designing software, and delivering services.
 Major product lines included personal computing devices, enterprise and industry standard servers, related storage devices, networking products, software, and a range of printers and other imaging products.
 The company directly marketed its products to households, small- to medium-sized businesses, and enterprises, as well as via online distribution, consumer-electronics, and office-supply retailers, software partners, and major technology vendors.
 It also offered services and a consulting business for its products and partner products.